MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-10-03-kerry-minnear.markdown

 ### Knots

 I didn't actually write out *Knots* for the band.
-We just kind of did it line by line.
+We just kind of did it line by line, stacking one part on the next until those parts were complete.
+The rest of the song is straightforward enough and didn't require anything to be written down.

 ### Lotus Super 7